What Are the Most Common Dental Problems?

 Sensitive teeth can also be a sign of a cracked tooth or a tooth abscess, which needs to be treated by your dentist to prevent losing a tooth or getting an infection in your jaw bone.
 If you suddenly develop tooth sensitivity, make an appointment with your dentist to see if there is a source that needs to be treated.

-While many toothaches and dental emergencies can be easily avoided just by regular visits to the dentist, accidents can and do happen.
+While many toothaches and dental emergencies can be easily avoided just by regular visits to the dentist, we all know that accidents can and do happen.
 Having a dental emergency can be very painful and scary.
 Common problems that require an urgent trip to your dentist include a broken or cracked tooth, an abscessed tooth, or a tooth knocked out in an accident.

 Go to a hospital for trauma care if you have a fractured or dislocated jaw or severe cuts to your tongue, lips, or mouth.
 If you have a tooth abscess that is causing difficulty swallowing or you have developed a fever or facial swelling, get emergency care as well.

-While an unattractive smile is not technically a “dental problem,” it is a major reason why many patients seek dental treatment.
+While an unattractive smile is not technically a "dental problem," it is considered a dental problem by people who are unhappy with their smile and it's also a major reason why many patients seek dental treatment.

 An unattractive smile can really lower a person's self-esteem.
 Luckily, with today's technologies and developments, anyone can have a beautiful smile.
 Whether it's teeth whitening, dental implants, orthodontics or other cosmetic dental work, chances are that your dentist can give you the smile of your dreams.

 based on 11 reviews